Welcome to the Mansion House, home to the Right Honourable the Lord Mayor of York since 1732.

 Mansion House Closed for Refurbishment

 The Mansion House is currently closed for a major restoration project, funded by the Heritage Lottery Fund.
-It is scheduled to re-open in Autumn 2016.
+It is scheduled to re-open in early 2017.

 When the house re-opens, it will be open to the public on 5 days per week and there will be much more to see and do, including an exhibition of the Civic gold and silver collection, a Georgian kitchen and a range of activities for schools and families.
 Guided tours will continue to take place and the house will still be available for private bookings when not open to the public.